-Thermal performance - the systems can be used to improve the thermal performance of external walls and can contribute to satisfying the requirements of the national Building Regulations (see section 6).
+Thermal performance - the systems can be used to improve the thermal performance of external walls and contribute to satisfying the requirements of the national Building Regulations (see section 6).

 Strength and stability - the systems can adequately resist wind loads and have sufficient resistance to impact damage (see section 7).

-Behaviour in relation to fire - the systems have a reaction to fire classification of B-s2, d0 in accordance with BS EN 13501-1 : 2007 and their use is restricted (see section 8).
+Behaviour in relation to fire - the systems have a reaction to fire classification of A2-s1, d0 in accordance with BS EN 13501-1 : 2007 (see section 8).

 Risk of condensation - the systems can contribute to limiting the risk of interstitial and surface condensation (see section 11).
 Durability - when installed and maintained in accordance with the Certificate holder's recommendations and the terms of this Certificate, the systems will remain effective for at least 30 years (see section 13).